 This does not overshadow the larger mission of the teacher, which can be communicated through the ages, and in the case of Jesus, his central teachings to love and serve God; do God's will; pray to God in private and not make a big showing; care for others; be humble; praise God and give our lives to the Supreme Being.

 But to confuse his specific instructions to his disciples with these is to make a mockery of Jesus' teachings.
-As a result of these misinterpretations by professional Christian teachers, people are now imagining that Jesus is inside of their physical bodies and they are inside of Jesus' physical body.
+As a result of these misinterpretations by professional sectarian teachers, people are now imagining that Jesus is inside of their physical bodies and they are inside of Jesus' physical body.
 They also are encouraged to develop an imaginary relationship with Jesus, as they imagine they "walk with Jesus."

 And how are they being taught to "walk with Jesus"?
-The imaginary relationship being encouraged by professional Christian teachers is grounded in self-centeredness.
+The imaginary relationship being encouraged by professional sectarian teachers is grounded in self-centeredness.
 It is about what I can get from Jesus: "Jesus please make me rich;" "Jesus please heal my body;" "Jesus please help my football team win;" "Jesus please help me win this race;" and so on.

 This is not the relationship Jesus is speaking of with his disciples.
 Jesus is speaking of them serving God.
 Jesus is speaking of them doing God's will - not Jesus doing their will.